 Indeed, that’s why I made a concerted effort to adapt their old favorites using gluten free ingredients.

-With a little planning, you will be able to complete the bulk of your food shopping in one day, prepare each meal stress free and relax and enjoy pleasant family time.
+With a little planning, you’ll be able to complete the bulk of your food shopping in one day, prepare each meal stress-free and relax and enjoy pleasant family time.

 Just in case someone balked because “I don’t want to eat pancakes.”

 I could respond, “That’s o.k. because every Monday we’ll have your favorite: frittata.”